MazontheMoon/css_cheatsheet_display_positioning/README.md

 ## Table of Contents

+1. Intro

-1. Display
+2. Display
-1a.
+2a.
 Block
-1b.
+2b.
 Inline
-1c.
+2c.
 Inline block
-1d.
+2d.
+Flex (link to a seperate project as a large section) 2e.
+Grid (link to a seperate project as a large section) 2f.
 None
-1e.
-Flex (link to a seperate project as a large section) 1f.
-Grid (link to a seperate project as a large section) 1g.
-Overflow

-2. Positioning
+3. Positioning
-2a.
+3a.
 Static
-2b.
+3b.
 Relative
-2c.
+3c.
 Fixed
-2d.
+3d.
 Absolute
-2e.
+3e.
 Sticky

-3. Z-Index
+4. Z-Index

-4. Floating
+5. Floating

-4.a Clearfix
+6. Overflow

 ## Authors